oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 type: awareness
 ---

 We use access tokens to request data and perform actions within our software systems.
 The client application sends a bearer token to the resource server.
 The resource server checks the validity of the access token before acting upon the HTTP request.
 What happens if the requesting party is malicious, steals your token, and makes a fraudulent API call?
 Would the resource server honor the HTTP request?
-If you use a bearer token, the answer is "Yes."
+If you use a bearer token, the answer is "yes."

 My teammate wrote that an access token is like a hotel room keycard.
 If you have a valid keycard, anyone can use it to access the room.
 If you have a valid access token, anyone can use it to access a resource server.